isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/technology-associate-programme.md

 ### How can you apply?

 If you are passionate about the use of technology to shape our future and better the lives of Singaporeans, join us to make an impact!
-Applications will be open from 1 June to 31 August 2023.
+Applications will be open from 1 July to 31 August 2023.

 For enquiries, please write to <AreYouIT@tech.gov.sg>